 Idea-to-Implementation Project (ITIP)

 The National HCH Council is thrilled to announce the Idea-to-Implementation Project (ITIP) to registrants of our 2018 National Conference & Policy Symposium.
 The goal of ITIP is to ensure our conference attendees are equipped to turn inspiration into improvement within their own communities.
-One ITIP applicant will be selected for intensive coaching and guidance to implement a new program or initiative that they learned from the 2018 Conference.
+One ITIP applicant will be selected for intensive coaching to implement a new program or initiative that they learned from the 2018 Conference.
 This is a unique opportunity to access hands-on assistance to help you make tangible changes in your organization.
-So, when you attend HCH2018, bear in mind this opportunity as you learn from our workshops and networking with your peers.
-Read more about the ITIP process below.
+If you attended HCH2018, read below for more information about the application process.

 Applicant organizations must be HRSA-funded health centers in the United States and its territories whose staff were represented at the National HCH Conference in Minneapolis, May 15-18, 2018.
 Neither membership with the Council nor any previous involvement, other than attendance at the Conference, affect consideration.